AK vs 72o: Preflop Equity & Odds

 How often does 72o beat AK?

-72o wins 31.7% of the time all-in preflop against AK — a genuine underdog, but with enough live outs that the matchup is closer than the favorite would like.
+72o wins 31.8% of the time all-in preflop against AK — a genuine underdog, but with enough live outs (about 1 in 3) that the matchup is closer than the favorite would like.